GW Invariants Relative Normal Crossings Divisors: The Relatively Stable Map Compactification

-\begin{rem} Note that if $J$ is integrable near $V$ then the weighted projective space $\P_s(NV)$ can be regarded as an exceptional divisor in the blow up of the target normal to $V$, and the enhanced evaluation map is the usual evaluation map into this exceptional divisor, relating it with the approach in Davis' thesis \cite{da} that worked very well in genus zero (but did not extend in higher genus).
-The only difference here is that this blow up is now a weighted blow up, which seems to keep better track of what happens in the limit when the multiplicities $s_i$ are not equal, especially in higher genus.
-Of course, being a weighted blow up, it has singular strata, which may look problematic.
-Ignoring the fact that when the greatest common divisor $gcd(s_i) \ne 1$ the quotient is nonreduced, all the truly singular strata correspond to when one of the coordinates are $0$ or $\infty$; but the image of the enhanced evaluation map (\ref{ev.t.m}) avoids these strata anyway. \end{rem}
+\begin{rem} If $J$ is integrable near $V$ then the weighted projective space $\P_{s(x)}(NV_{I(x)})$ can be regarded as an exceptional divisor in the blow up of the target at $V_{I(x)}$, and the refined evaluation map is the usual evaluation map into this exceptional divisor, relating it with the approach in Davis' thesis \cite{da} that worked very well in genus zero (but did not extend in higher genus).
+The only difference here is that this blow up is now a weighted blow up, which seems to keep better track of what happens in the limit when the multiplicities $s_i(x)$ are not equal, especially in higher genus.
+Of course, being a weighted blow up, it has singular strata, but with only orbifold singularities. \end{rem}

-\section{The relative GW invariant $GW(X,V)$}
+\section{The relative GW invariant}